qintarra/C-Sharp/Tasks/LINQ_task/README.md

 Get a sequence of ascending sorted integer values equal to the lengths of the strings included in the **stringList** sequence.

+### Task 3
+A sequence of non-empty strings **stringList** is given.
+Get a new sequence of strings, where each string consists of the first and last characters of the corresponding string in the **stringList** sequence.